braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment_personas.md

 page_order: 1.3
 alias: /partners/segment_personas/

-description: "This article outlines the partnership between Braze and Segment, a customer data platform that collects and routes information from multiple sources to a variety of other locations in your marketing stack."
+description: "This article outlines the partnership between Braze and Segment, a customer data platform that collects and routes information between sources in your marketing stack."
 page_type: partner

 ---